Wandalen/wTesting/doc/version.eng/tutorial/Help.md

 ##### Run option `verbosity`

+Sets the verbosity of report, that is, the amount of output information.

 Accepts a value from 0 to 9.
 When the value is set to 0, it does not display a single line.
 If it is set to 9, the report has a maximum of information.
 The default value is 4.

 The test suite can have a `verbosity` option.
 In this case, the value set in the test suite has a priority over the run option.